Joanna-Khek/free_music_esplanade_news/README.md

 ## Project Description
 ### 1. Web Scraping
 - I built a web scraping script that scrapes all "free" performances at the esplanade and saved it in a database.
 The script is written in Python and uses Selenium.
-Note: script had been updated to reflect the new esplanade website

 ![new_esplanade](https://user-images.githubusercontent.com/53141849/178405333-513130db-6c8c-459d-9004-58380c9e7583.png)